-I just couldn’t bring myself to post a tutorial with the end result turning out like it did.
-So I scrapped the idea, and settled for a forgettable image of the Flaming Star Nebula.
-Surely this gorgeous nebula that spans 5 light years across deserves more than that.
+I just couldn’t bring myself to post a tutorial with the end result turning out as it did.
+So I scrapped the idea and settled for a forgettable image of the Flaming Star Nebula.
+Surely this gorgeous nebula that spans 5 light-years across deserves more than that.

 At the end of the day:

 No amount of processing can make up for lack of exposure time!